 Apply for Council Appointment

 If you live, work, or own a business in Douglas County, and you have personal passion and experience, or professional expertise related to our community food system, you can apply to serve on the Food Policy Council.
 Applications will be reviewed and members are appointed by both the Douglas County and City of Lawrence Commissioners with consideration for diversity of perspectives from across all sectors of the food system.
-We are currently accepting applications for several 2020 Council appointments.
 Members are appointed for 3-year terms that start in January, with the option to serve a second term.
 Applications are also accepted on a rolling basis and held for future consideration.

 Join a Working Group

 Our working groups are open to the public and do not require a formal appointment.
-They are a great way for residents to engage in on-going collaboration to help advance community priorities and policy change with the FPC.
-Our working groups are organized around the five goals of the Food System Plan.
+They are a great way for residents to engage in ongoing collaboration to help advance community priorities and policy change with the FPC.
+Our working groups are organized around the five goals of the Food System Plan and County initiatives.
 Our working groups are:

 - Food & Farm: Building the local food economy and ensuring we maintain needed natural resources for continued local agricultural production.